 Sink commanded the 506th throughout World War II, turning down two promotions during the war to remain with the unit (the regiment sometimes being referred to as the “Five-Oh-Sink’) and became a close personal friend to Major Richard Winters.

-LIBERATION OF LOS BANOS
+"ANGELS AT DAWN" - LIBERATION OF LOS BANOS

 The 11th Airborne Division / 511 PIR rightfully takes tremendous pride in the liberation of the Los Banos Internment Camp.
 These books (and the History Channel segment) tell the tale of the liberation of the many American and other Allied prisoners on February 23rd, 1945.
 A combined force of American paratroopers, Filipino guerillas and amphibious tanks liberated over 2,000 prisoners who were facing a potential massacre at the hands of their Japanese captors.
 Incredibly, not a single prisoner was killed in the attack.